tmobile/pi-alarm/docs/usage-instructions.md

 ## Logging

-Logging configuration is defined in logging.conf.
+Logging configuration is defined in logging.conf.yaml.
 By default, it will log both to console and to file (alarm.log)

 ## The Pi-Alarm REST API